-Cat caught up in Swansea explosion found alive week later
+Cat caught up in Swansea explosion found alive a week later

 Ms Hyman said Teddy was looking at her and washing, but it was not until Thursday that they managed to catch him.

-Ms Hyman said: "He was big, fluffy and dirty but alive and well.
+She said: "He was big, fluffy and dirty but alive and well.
 Maybe he was hiding in the debris in the house."

 There were concerns the property would be demolished with Teddy inside.